-closely monitor costs and prospective risk-adjusted returns as we perational KPIs is used to monitor performance and maximise returns.
+We continue to evolve our operating model and closely monitor costs and prospective risk-adjusted returns as we refine our offer.
+A Flex management pack with operational KPIs is used to monitor performance and maximise returns.

-erformance and feedback we have had for our products, which was faction survey, where our Net Promoter Score remained high at +48.3 for nent of our Customer First programme is designed to ensure continuous deliver the type and quality of services our customers demand.
+To date, we remain encouraged by the leasing performance and feedback we have had for our products, which was reflected in this year's independent customer satisfaction survey, where our Net Promoter Score remained high at +48.3 for our Fully Managed spaces.
+The ongoing development of our Customer First programme is designed to ensure continuous feedback and provide valuable insight to help us deliver the type and quality of services our customers demand.